How many of you have experienced a death in your family or of a friend?

 Has anyone been taught how to grieve?
-No, because we live in a grief avoidance
+The answer is no. Why?
+Because we live in a grief avoidance

 society.
-When someone has a baby, they are allowed to take off work for
+When a family has a new baby or adopts a child, the parents are allowed to take off work for

-months, but when someone close to us dies, you may only get a few days to plan
+months.
+But, when someone close to you dies, you may only get to take off a few days to plan

 and attend the funeral.
-On average, it takes about 5 to 8 years to recover from
+Studies show on average that it may take five to eight years to recover from

 the loss of a loved one.
-With the way society views grief, avoidance mode, you
+With the way society views grief, in “avoidance mode”, one

 must take action and work through your grief to overcome it.
-That is where the
+Here is where the

 We’ve defined grief.
 So, what is coaching?
 Coaching is a skill, not a profession.
 It